mdn/content/files/en-us/web/html/attributes/index.md

 ## Boolean Attributes

 Some content attributes (e.g. `required`, `readonly`, `disabled`) are called [boolean attributes](https://www.w3.org/TR/html52/infrastructure.html#sec-boolean-attributes).
-If a boolean attribute is present, its value is **true**, and if it’s absent, its value is **false**.
+If a boolean attribute is present, its value is **true**, and if it's absent, its value is **false**.

-HTML5 defines restrictions on the allowed values of boolean attributes: If the attribute is present, its value must either be the empty string (equivalently, the attribute may have an unassigned value), or a value that is an ASCII case-insensitive match for the attribute’s canonical name, with no leading or trailing whitespace.
+HTML5 defines restrictions on the allowed values of boolean attributes: If the attribute is present, its value must either be the empty string (equivalently, the attribute may have an unassigned value), or a value that is an ASCII case-insensitive match for the attribute's canonical name, with no leading or trailing whitespace.
 The following examples are valid ways to mark up a boolean attribute:

     <div itemscope> This is valid HTML but invalid XML. </div>
     <div itemscope=itemscope> This is also valid HTML but invalid XML. </div>
     <div itemscope=""> This is valid HTML and also valid XML. </div>
     <div itemscope="itemscope"> This is also valid HTML and XML, but perhaps a bit verbose. </div>

 To be clear, the values "`true`" and "`false`" are not allowed on boolean attributes.
 To represent a false value, the attribute has to be omitted altogether.
-This restriction clears up some common misunderstandings: With `checked="false"` for example, the element’s `checked` attribute would be interpreted as **true** because the attribute is present.
+This restriction clears up some common misunderstandings: With `checked="false"` for example, the element's `checked` attribute would be interpreted as **true** because the attribute is present.

 ## See also